-Easily relating to the Thunderbolts because of his former criminal past and the struggle’s he went through to obtain his heroic reputation, Hawkeye’s leadership over the Thunderbolts quickly boosted the teams morale and credibility because of his promise of rebuilding the Thunderbolts as heroes and granting them pardon's.
-Not only did Hawkeye recruit Charcoal after he left the Secret Empire, but also pressured both Charcoal and Jolt to continue their schooling due to the fact they were still teenagers with no educational background.
+Easily relating to the Thunderbolts because of his former criminal past and the struggle’s he went through to obtain his heroic reputation, Hawkeye’s leadership over the Thunderbolts quickly boosted the teams morale and credibility because of his promise of rebuilding the Thunderbolts as heroes and granting them pardons.
+Not only did Hawkeye recruit Charcoal after he left the Secret Empire, but also pressured both Charcoal and Jolt to continue their schooling due to the fact that they were still teenagers with no educational background.
 Hawkeye also convinced Abe Jenkins to respectfully turn himself over to authorities for a murder charge so that he and the team could gain respect among the public and the authorities.

-Even though Hawkeye and his team of Thunderbolts still struggled with attacks coming from a vengeful Hercules, U.S.Agent alongside with the Jury, and the new Citizen V (Dallas Riordan), Hawkeye also managed to guide the team towards their desired path of heroism when publicly going against Crimson Cowl and her Masters of Evil, which currently found itself formed into a massive army of criminals.
+Even though Hawkeye and his team of Thunderbolts still struggled with attacks coming from a vengeful Hercules, U.S.Agent alongside the Jury, and the new Citizen V (Dallas Riordan), Hawkeye managed to guide the team towards their desired path of heroism when publicly going against Crimson Cowl and her Masters of Evil, which currently found itself formed into a massive army of criminals.
 With the efforts of Charcoal, the Thunderbolts successfully defeated the Masters of Evil and was respectfully seen as heroes because of their actions.

 As the Thunderbolts reputation began to climb with Hawkeye’s experience, he managed to lead the Thunderbolts to work together as a successful team of heroes that was becoming comparable to an adopted ranch of the Avengers.
-Yet Hawkeye found himself at an awkward situation when Songbird shared her romantic interest in him when her boyfriend Abner was still serving his prison term.
+Yet Hawkeye found himself in an awkward situation when Songbird shared her romantic interest in him when her boyfriend Abner was still serving his prison term.
 Even though Hawkeye denied Songbird’s advances because of his respects for Abner, Hawkeye eventually found himself romantically involved with Moonstone.

-After the Thunderbolts managed to defeat and send Graviton back to the Microverse and also saving Charcoal from the Secret Empire after participating in gladiator like fights, the team began noticing a secret benefactor hidden within their base.
+After the Thunderbolts managed to defeat and send Graviton back to the Microverse and also saving Charcoal from the Secret Empire after participating in gladiator-like fights, the team began noticing a secret benefactor hidden within their base.
 They would later find out that the benefactor was the former X-villain known as Ogre, who was secretly a resident of Mount Charteris long before Crimson Cowl used it.
-After Ogre was recruited into the Thunderbolts, he acted as the teams mechanic and tech support which increased the teams status after designing several vehicles and air ships for the team to use.
+After Ogre was recruited into the Thunderbolts, he acted as the team's mechanic and tech support which increased the teams status after designing several vehicles and air ships for the team to use.